 Leahy Center Helps Underserved of Scranton

-Service-Learning: Throughout the academic year, students participate in community activities as part of their course work.
-In the 2010-2011 academic year, 135 service-learning classes were conducted.
+Community Based Learning: Throughout the academic year, students participate in community activities as part of their course work.
+In the 2010-2011 academic year, 135 community based learning classes were conducted.
 2040 students engaged in academic service learning for a total of 21,420 hours.
 This included 1355 majors from the Panuska College for Professional Studies, which requires 40 service hours for graduation.

 Panuska College: All students in the Panuska College for Professional Studies (PCPS) perform community service through coursework and projects as a requirement for graduation.
 Since 2005, PCPS students have completed more than 78,000 hours of service learning throughout the community.
 The PCPS commitment to the Ignatian qualities of care for one another and concern for those less fortunate is demonstrated in its rigorous service learning requirement as well as in the Leahy Community Health and Family Center.Leahy Center: The Leahy Center, which includes a Clinic for the Uninsured, is dedicated to the dual purpose of identifying and meeting the health and wellness needs of underserved individuals in the greater Scranton community while providing a place where faculty can guide students in practical educational experience.
 Since opening in 2007, the Leahy Clinic has provided free health care services to uninsured Lackawanna County residents who may otherwise forgo health care, or seek care inappropriately in hospital emergency rooms.
 The Clinic operates one evening a week year-round, with 15 physicians and 6 RN’s volunteering on site, and more than 35 physicians providing services off site.
 In 2010-2011, 135 students contributed 1500 hours; 1200 patients were treated; 500 prescriptions dispensed; and 180 immunizations administered.